-This homemade vodka sauce is a little different in that it doesn't use San Marzano tomatoes (my favorite!).
-It starts with tomato paste.
-And since it's a cream sauce, of course there's cream.
-But not heavy cream.
+This homemade vodka sauce is a little different in that it doesn’t use San Marzano tomatoes (my favorite!).
+Instead, it has only tomato paste.

 Here’s are the key ingredients: